nilsenpaul/craft-sequentialedit/README.md

 ## Using Sequential Edit

-On the overview page of every (selected) element type (entries, categories, users, Commerce products or Commerce subscriptions), you can now select all elements you wish to edit, and select 'Edit in sequence' from the action dropdown.
+On the overview page of every (selected) element type (entries, categories, users, Commerce products, Commerce subscriptions or Solspace Calendar events), you can now select all elements you wish to edit, and select 'Edit in sequence' from the action dropdown.
 Now, if you hit the save button after editing, Sequential Edit will redirect you to the next element in your editing queue.
 This WILL save you time.

 Brought to you by [Paul Verheul](https://nilsenpaul.nl)